Young couple smiles as they sit by their sofa looking at a computer screen

 • Other financial factors.
 While your credit history is important, it’s not the only financial factor that might influence your decision.
 For example, if you’ve recently gotten a raise, you may want a new credit card to increase your available credit.
 On the other hand, if you’re planning to apply for a mortgage or another major loan soon, you might want to delay your credit card application.

 • Rewards.
 You may want a new rewards credit card with perks that your current card doesn’t offer.
-For example, maybe you have a credit card that offers travel rewards.
-You might want to apply for a card that rewards everyday spending, too.
+For example, maybe you have a credit card that offers travel rewards on eligible purchases.
+You might want to apply for a card that rewards other everyday purchases, too.

 Did you know?